greyscalepress/font-specimens/txt/book-format.md

 8 x 10 inches
 8.5 x 11 inches

+Number of Pages must be between 24 and 828.

 ### CreateSpace - Restrictions for Expanded Distribution :

 Books with *cream paper* must be one of the following trim sizes: